borntofrappe/fullstack-d3/README.md

   .attr("height", dimensions.boundedHeight);
 ```

-The clip is attributed a specific `id`, later referenced in the `clip-path` attribute of the to-be-clipped element.
+The clip has a specific `id` later referenced in the `clip-path` attribute of the to-be-clipped element.

 ```js
 bounds.append("defs").append("clipPath").attr("id", "bounds-clip-path");